2-factor authentication is defined here.

 SMS

-Before logging in, the user receives an SMS to a specified number with a code.
+Before logging in, the user receives an SMS with a code to a specified number.

 To send the SMS, a corresponding service must be configured under “Settings” -> “SMS”.

-Depending on the profile setting, the telephone number must be determined either via a directory or via a local user
+Depending on the profile settings, the phone number must be determinable either via a directory or via a local user.